Estimate Time6 min

 • Faced with bankruptcy, a bondholder can choose to sell their bonds or hold on, anticipating a reorganization.

-As newsfeeds fill up with stories about bank failures, interest rates, and fixed income investments, it may be a good time to look beyond the headlines to understand what it means for bondholders when a company that issued their bonds becomes insolvent.
+What does it mean for bondholders when a company that issued their bonds becomes insolvent?
 The good news is that the US bankruptcy process offers them a variety of rights and protections that may increase the likelihood that they will recover the value of their investment.
 It's also good to remember that bankruptcy does not necessarily mean the end for a company or the securities it issues.

 How bankruptcy works